julia-/portfolio-ca/README.md

 ## Design & Planning

-My goal was to design and build a portfolio that stood out and was rememberable but still simple and minimal in design.
+My goal was to design and build a portfolio that was striking and was rememberable but still simple and minimal in design.
+I wanted to come up with a designed that showed my love for music and architecture through typography and colour.

-### Ideation
-Before defining a concept for my portfolio, I explored portfolios from developers, designers and creative agencies.

-I also created a [mood board](http://pin.it/rm5GGe5) in Pinterest to collect illustrations, designs, colours swatches, and typography examples to gain inspiration for my own portfolio.
+Before defining a concept, I explored portfolios from developers, designers and creative agencies to help decide which direction I wanted to take with my design.
+I also created a [mood board](http://pin.it/rm5GGe5) in Pinterest to collect illustrations, designs, colour swatches, and typography examples to gain inspiration.

-I was then able to start developing potential designs for my portfolio.
+I was then started to develop potential designs using mainly black/white as typography was going to be the hero in my design.

 ![Concept v1](/dest/assets/img/design-mockup-01.png?raw=true "Concept v1")![Concept v2](/dest/assets/img/design-mockup-02.png?raw=true "Concept v2")